hid-io/hid-io-core/spec/protocol/README.md

 The length field is the a value between 1 and <max packet size> - 2.
 In addition to the dedicated byte, this field has 3 additional bits from the Header byte which are the MSBs.
 This 10 bit number (max 1023) is sufficiently large to handle any interrupt max packet length as defined by the USB spec (as of writing).
 It is the responsibility of the sender to make sure the length value does not exceed the max packet size as USB does not have automatic chunking available for this type of interface.

-All payloads are Id specific and may include any sort of day without restriction as long as it fits within the max payload size.
+All payloads are Id specific and may include any sort of data without restriction as long as it fits within the max payload size.
 If the payload is larger, the payload may be chunked into Continued packets.
 The receiving side will need to keep track of the previous packet type to process the continued packet.

 The Id Width field indicates whether the Id is 16 bits or 32 bits wide.
 As long as the Id is lower than 2^16, a 16 bit field is always supported.
 Only use 32 bit Ids when required, not all firmwares will support 32 bit Ids.